-Chancellor’s Committee on the Status of Lesbian, Gay, Bisexual, Transgender, Queer People and Allies
+Chancellor’s Committee on the Status of Lesbian, Gay, Bisexual, Transgender, and Queer People

-The Chancellor’s Committee on the Status of Lesbian, Gay, Bisexual, Transgender, Queer People and Allies (CCSLGBTQPA) is an advisory body dedicated to promoting the academic, professional, cultural and social welfare of the LGBTQPA community as well as providing leadership on the history, needs and resources of said population at the University of Illinois at Chicago.
-To do this, the various subcommittees of the CCSLGBTQPA focus on a variety of facets of UIC life such as representation, climate, policies, services, and practices that affect LGBTQA faculty, staff and students.
-The CCSLGBTQPA makes recommendations to the chancellor addressing these issues as well as developing, initiating and managing programs that further address the comprehensive concerns of the LGBTQPA community.
-The CCSLGBTQPA is enthusiastic about working collaboratively with diverse communities on campus and building relationships with off-campus LGBTQPA community organizations in order to help develop and maintain a supportive environment for all members of the university’s diverse population.
+The Chancellor’s Committee on the Status of Lesbian, Gay, Bisexual, Transgender, and Queer People (CCSLGBTQP) is an advisory body dedicated to promoting the academic, professional, cultural and social welfare of the LGBTQP community as well as providing leadership on the history, needs and resources of said population at the University of Illinois at Chicago.
+To do this, the various subcommittees of the CCSLGBTQP focus on a variety of facets of UIC life such as representation, climate, policies, services, and practices that affect LGBTQ faculty, staff and students.
+The CCSLGBTQP makes recommendations to the chancellor addressing these issues as well as developing, initiating and managing programs that further address the comprehensive concerns of the LGBTQP community.
+The CCSLGBTQP is enthusiastic about working collaboratively with diverse communities on campus and building relationships with off-campus LGBTQP community organizations in order to help develop and maintain a supportive environment for all members of the university’s diverse population.

 We continue to be involved with issues involving campus climate, including healthcare in policy and practice, education, public service and outreach, and research.